 The stunning view from the reception of The Residence

-Our colonial ocean view suite
+A colonial ocean view suite

 All guests have a personal butler at their disposal and I was incredibly happy to take our butler up on his offer to unpack our luggage.
 We left him to it and went to soak up our surroundings.
 The resort is fringed by fragrant and lush tropical gardens, which are maintained by a number of local gardeners.
 The large lagoon-like pool sits directly behind the expansive lobby and just beyond that is the resort’s pristine white beach.
 It was nice to see lots of attentive staff both poolside and at the beach, ensuring guests had everything they needed, including complimentary bottles of water.
 As well as the main swimming pool, off to the side there is a shallower little pool, which is perfect for very young guests to safely splash around in.

-In keeping with the colonial theme of the resort, The Planters Kids Club is a gorgeous plantation-inspired house set amongst a tropical park and playground.
+The Planters Kids Club is a gorgeous plantation-inspired house set amongst a tropical park and playground.
 It’s nestled just steps from the beach and offers children aged 3-12 a whole host of free activities including treasure hunts, snorkelling and cooking classes, picnics and pony rides run by the enthusiastic Kids Club staff.
 Open until 10pm, in the evenings they put on films, fashion shows and plays, meaning that parents can have a little alone time or a romantic meal if they fancy.
 If your child is too young to attend the Kids Club, The Residence do offer a day nursery, as well as baby-sitting service, with highly trained nannies that costs 425 Rupees for two hours, which is about £8.50.

 One of the things that drew us to The Residence is the wide range of complimentary activities on offer at The Yacht Club, including water-skiing, wind surfing, snorkelling, canoeing and kayaking.
 Two very friendly and knowledgeable staff took us out in a glass bottom boat for a snorkel session and it was incredible to see the multitudes of brightly coloured fish that live on the coral reef.
 If you want to explore the reef further, The Residence offers an undersea walk, which is the perfect thing if you’re not keen on diving or if you’re not a swimmer – it’s also suitable for children and it’s a real one-of-a-kind experience, especially for little ones.